10 Must-Know Types of Plaid Patterns for 2025 Style Trends

 Source: Tartanvibesclothing.com

-The Houndstooth pattern is known for its sharp, pointed edges and has origins dating back to around 300 BC according to history of Sweden.
+The Houndstooth pattern is known for its sharp, pointed edges and has origins dating back to around 300 BC, according to the history of Sweden.
 However, Scottish historical records also attribute this distinctive plaid design to the Scots, alongside tartans and checks.
 The name "Houndstooth" is said to have originated from a resemblance to a dog bite.
 In cases where the pattern is smaller, it may sometimes be referred to as "puppytooth".

-D. Tattersall
+4. Tattersall

 Tattersall